-Sam Borton is a sophomore at Southern Methodist University working toward a B.S. in Economics and Markets & Culture with a minor in statistical science.
-He is also Student Facilitator for the Emerging Leaders program, member of Beta Upsilon Chi fraternity, member of Reformed University Fellowship, and the former Vice President of Boaz Residential Commons Council.
+Sam Borton is a senior at Southern Methodist University working toward a B.S. in Economics and Statistical Science, as well as a B.A. in Markets & Culture.
+He is a member of Beta Upsilon Chi fraternity, Reformed University Fellowship, and previously served as Student Facilitator for the Emerging Leaders program and Vice President of Boaz Residential Commons Council.

 Sam has been recognized as a Provost Scholar.
 After completing his undergraduate studies at SMU, he hopes to find a career where he can utilize economic models and data analysis to alleviate poverty.
 In his free time, Sam enjoys playing sand volleyball, running, and watching sports.

 At the Hunt Institute, Sam is an Undergraduate Research Analyst lending his skills in research to several interdisciplinary projects.
 He is the Co-Lead of the Research Analyst team, where he supports the training and onboarding of new researchers in the Institute.
 He is also the Data Aggregation Manager on the ImpactMap project team where he performs index research and management; he is also responsible for collecting, organizing, and evaluating data.

 Sam’s research focuses on Filling the Gap for Seismic Protection as he researches seismic protection options for informal construction in Lima, Peru.
 His final report is a market analysis of the low-cost seismic protection market, along with a recommendation for the direction of further research.

 When asked what drew Sam to work at the Institute he said, “For me, it is all the potential benefits of the projects of the Institute and the opportunity to work with experts in their fields.”